 Vice President, Business Affairs, Time Warner Cable Media Sales

 Sean Coar is a senior media executive with strategy and business affairs experience across multiple production and distribution platforms.
 Having started his career at the Boston Consulting Group, he currently serves as the commercial lead for Time Warner Cable's local media business.
 Through over $1 B in transactions with networks, distributors and aggregators, he has dramatically increased TWC's video and online footprint.
 Mr. Coar holds a Bachelor of Arts and an MBA from Harvard University, and his favorite Dr. Seuss book is the Sneetches and Other Stories

-Brandilyn Y. Dumas is an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Brandilyn Y. Dumas is an associate at Brown Rudnick LLP.
+She was formerly an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Her practice focuses on commercial real estate transactions, including the purchase, sale, financing, development and leasing of real estate assets.
 She received her J.D. from New York University School of Law in 2008, where she was a Notes Editor for the New York University Journal of Law & Business.
 Prior to law school, Brandilyn worked for Teach for America and taught Social Studies at a middle school in Harlem, New York.
 During this time, she also earned a Masters in Teaching at Fordham University.
 She received her B.A., cum laude, in Public Policy Studies from Duke University in 2003.

 Ex officio, Principal, Co-Founder